tobi-bams/rule-validator-api/README.md

 ## The API has two marjor Routes:

-The GET route and the POST route and both responses has a JSEND Pattern each.
+The GET route and the POST route and both responses has JSEND Pattern each.